Why Should You Move to the Hawaiian Islands??

 18. Where You Are Living Now Cannot Compare to Hawaii!
 I can’t think of another place in the USA that compares in any way to spending life in Hawaii.
 I just can’t.
 I mean, Key West is laid back, sure.
 But, there is very little natural beauty.
 No mountains.
 No volcanos.
 Boulder, Colorado has mountains.
 The temperatures there are anything but tropical.
 There’s no ocean.
 No dolphins.
 Few rainbows.
 Some places in California have the amazing Pacific Ocean and some mountains.
 They also have tens of millions of people more than Hawaii.
 Hawaii is an oasis.
 Come on out for a year, or a lifetime.
 See what you’ve been missing.

 19. The Ultimate Job – Growing Marijuana in Hawaii is Coming Soon!
-Coming soon to an island near you, Hawaii has passed new laws in 2015 and legal dispensaries of medical marijuana will most likely open up in the late 2017.
+Coming soon to an island near you, Hawaii has passed new laws in 2015 and legal dispensaries of medical marijuana have opened.
 The island’s residents are dying for it.
 More info.
 And more.

 20. More Affordable Than You Think It Is!
 There is a saying that Hawaii is as expensive as you make it.
 You could buy $4 Dasani water bottles or just the 90 cent alternative.
 They all go through the same health checks.
 You could buy $2 bananas in Waikiki, or get a bunch for $3 at the morning food market.
 You could dine at Roy’s for $100 per person, or grab something from the mobile food trucks that locals love.
 You can eat for a fraction of what you would at a nice restaurant.
 Cost of living in paradise.